donortracker123/DonorTracker/python/README.md

   Run a query using the provided files and save the result.

 Options:
-  -dac1, --dac1-file PATH         Path to the DAC1 file (Downloaded manually).
+  -dac1, --dac1-file PATH         Path to the DAC1 file (Downloaded from the OECD).
+                                  If not set, defaults to the 'data' directory.
-  -crs, --crs-file PATH           Path to the CRS file (Downloaded manually).
+  -crs, --crs-file PATH           Path to the CRS file (Downloaded from the OECD).
+                                  If not set, defaults to the 'data' directory.
   -im, --imputed-multilateral-file PATH
                                   Path to the Imputed Multilateral data from the ONE Campaign (Retrieved manually).
+If
+                                  not set, defaults to the 'data' directory.
-  -ly, --latest-year TEXT         Latest year to use in the analysis -country, --group-by-country TEXT
+  -ly, --latest-year INTEGER      Latest year to use in the analysis
+                                  [required]
-                                  Group by country?
-(Each country gets a separate chart output) -o, --output TEXT               Output CSV file if not grouped by country.
+  -country, --group-by-country    Group by country?
+(Each country gets a
+                                  separate chart output)
+  -s, --sector TEXT               Sector for which to perform the analysis -o, --output TEXT               Name to use for the output CSV file(s).
+  -dr, --dry-run                  Only show the results of the query for
+                                  testing purposes.
   --help                          Show this message and exit.
 ```